A Native Nevadan …

 In addition to owning and managing his local jewelry business, Pat is also an accomplished cook and ardent gardener.
 And, if you have some time, I’m sure he would love to talk with you about trains; he is quite the aficionado.

-Terri recently retired, after 25 years, from her position as a Field Supervisor with Washoe County Regional Animal Services.
+Terri retired from her position as a Field Supervisor with Washoe County Regional Animal Services after 25 years of service.
 She now enjoys working with Pat at the jewelry store, spending time gardening, and keeping up with the many projects around their homestead.

 When Pat and Terri finally get some downtime, you’ll usually find them at home with family or friends dropping by; or, they’re taking off on a leisurely road trip and experiencing new and exciting places.